GreenNinjaBoy/Scottish-Gems-PP4/README.md

 <details>
 <summary>Images displayed on the base.html page</summary>

 A really big issue/bug that was discovered was to do with the images displayed to users on the base.html page.

 - These images were automatically produced during the "Share you Gem" functionallity and then would be displayed for all users to see.
 - However it seems that there was a limit on how many times an API request could be made to Google to have these images constantly displayed to users and after around 4-5 days the image would expire leaving the posts with the image shown below.

 - There was many different approaches to attempt to fix this issue before submission with each unfotunitaly yeilding in the same results.
   - Some of which were:
     - Creating a function with JavaScript to use the Google_Place_ID as a reference to make an image request everytime the page was loaded.
 (Unsuccessful)
       - Creating a function using the backend (Python) to capture the image and create a custom URL which then would be displayed to the user (Unsuccessful)

 After multiple attempts a function is now in place using the backend database and python to use the google_place_id to make a request to the API to generate/renew the photo_reference if the google_place_id is older that 12 hours old.
 **Please note that although this was working during the time of submission there is still a possibility that the photo_reference could still expire**

 </details>

+**Bugs Still to Address**

 <details>
 <summary>Select by region options only present on home page and favorites page</summary>

 Another bug that was found was when a user was either in their "favorites" page or the "share your gem" page then the dropdown for the "Region Selection" did not display the regions to the user.

-This was a bit inconveniant especially with the favorites page as the user should also be able to filter their favorites by region, if they were looking for a specific place.
+This is a bit inconveniant especially with the favorites page as the user should also be able to filter their favorites by region, if they were looking for a specific place.

-- This was a simple fix compared to the other bugs that were found and all that was needed was a slight alteration in the code to ensure this dropdown was available no matter what page the user was on within the site.
+- This has yet to be fixed and was sadly unable to be accomplished prior to project submission.
 </details>

 ### **After all the above was fixed to the best of my abilities, to my knowledge there are currently no other bugs within the project**